Wakoma/OfflineAI/README.md

 "8gb ram with a quad core CPU for good 7B inference Thank you, I hate these entitled posts: "Is it my 16 core CPU with newest nvidia 24GB VRAM enough to run llm?"

-"If your talking absolute BARE minimum, I can give you a few tiers of minimums starting at lowest of low system requirements."

 "4GB RAM or 2GB GPU / You will be able to run only 3B models at 4-bit, but don't expect great performance from them as they need a lot of steering to get anything really meaningful out of them.
 Even most phones can run these models using something like MLC."